 D. Interior Parking Lot Landscaping.
-Surface parking lots shall have a minimum ten percent of the interior of the gross area of the parking lot devoted to landscaping to improve the water quality, reduce storm water runoff, and provide pavement shade.
+Surface parking lots shall have a minimum ten percent of the interior of the gross area of the parking lot devoted to landscaping to improve the water quality, reduce stormwater runoff, and provide pavement shade.
 Interior parking lot landscaping shall not be counted toward the fifteen percent minimum total site landscaping required by Section 17.62.050(1) unless otherwise permitted by the dimensional standards of the underlying zone district.
 Pedestrian walkways or any impervious surface in the landscaped areas are not to be counted in the percentage.
-Interior parking lot landscaping shall include:
+Interior parking lot landscaping shall include.

-Finding: Complies as Proposed.
-The interior gross area of the parking lot is approximately 106,550 square feet, and the parking lot includes approximately 21,045 square feet of interior parking lot landscaping resulting in approximately 20% of interior parking lot landscaping within the parking lot (21,045/106,550=0.1975).
-In the General Commercial zone, interior parking lot landscaping can be counted towards the overall site landscaping, however, in the General Industrial zoning district interior parking lot landscaping may not be counted towards overall site landscaping.
+Finding.
+Complies as Proposed.
+The gross area of the parking lot is approximately 6,150 square feet in size, and the applicant has proposed approximately 850 square feet of interior parking lot landscaping resulting in approximately 13.8% landscaping of the interior of the gross area of the parking lot (850/6150 = 0.1382).